Search

 Implementing a new CX strategy requires strong change management because it impacts departments across an organization.

-It’s important to first recognize that some departments might have priorities that don’t fit perfectly with what you hope to achieve.
+It’s important to recognize that some departments might have priorities that don’t fit perfectly with your hope.
 In fact, one study found that competing priorities were the top obstacles when it came to implementing successful CX efforts.

 The good news is that much of this resistance can be avoided.
 You just need to make sure you have the right strategy in place.

 1. Have a clear understanding of how changes will affect company culture.
 To exact change, you first have to understand what that change will do to the rest of your organization.
-By starting out with this foundation of knowledge, you have a better idea of how to handle and communicate the true impact of your CX efforts in a tangible, relevant way.
+By starting out with this foundation of knowledge, you have a better idea of handling and communicating the true impact of your CX efforts in a tangible, relevant way.

-1. Communicate regularly with employees.
-Studies have shown that the more employees that participatein change, the less resistant they’ll be to it.
+3. Communicate regularly with employees.
+Studies have shown that the more employees that participate in change, the less resistant they’ll be to it.
 Not only should you regularly disclose the benefits of upcoming changes, but you should also be open to listening to people’s questions and concerns.
 Take employee worries seriously and address them right away.
-That way, people will be more comfortable with the changes you’re making.
+That way, people will be more comfortable with your changes.

-If you’re ready to make CX changes in your organization, USAN can help.
-We deliver cloud-based, omnichannel experiences that help you see through the lens of the customer.
-To find out more about our suite of contact center applications, reach out today.
+If you’re ready to make crucial CX changes in your organization, we can help.
+USAN delivers cloud-based, omnichannel experiences that help you see through the lens of the customer.
+To learn more about our suite of contact center applications, reach out today.